A quick bodyweight workout routine is a great way to lose weight fast. It’s easy to do and doesn’t require much space or equipment.

 10 bodyweight exercises that will help you get a quick bodyweight workout.

 A quick bodyweight workout means 10 exercises done one after the other, with no rest breaks in between.
-This workout is impractical for big muscle groups, like your legs or your back.
+This workout is impractical for big muscle groups, like your legs or back.
 But for the core and upper body, it is ideal.

 The 10 exercises are:

 Stand straight with feet shoulder-width apart.
 Bend at knees and place hands behind head.
-Lower down until thighs form 90 degree angles with the ground.
+Lower down until thighs form 90-degree angles with the ground.
 Push through heels to return to a standing position.
 Repeat 10 times.

 Squats, as an exercise, are one of the few forms of exercise that are effective while you do them.
 They improve balance, coordination, and leg strength.

-A magazine might tell you that to do pushups.
+A magazine might tell you to do pushups.
 You need to bend your knees and touch your toes.
 That’s fine.
 The correct form is not essential.
 But it’s an excellent way to break your back.
 The proper way to do pushups is to rest your chest on the mat, not on your forearms, and lock your knees.
-Your chest should be flat, and your arms straight, and your hands hanging straight down.
+Your chest should be flat, your arms straight, and your hands hanging straight down.
 Most people can’t do this, so they should lie on the mat and do pushups on their forearms.
 (If they kick their feet up, the exercise becomes sit-ups.)

 A dip is a gymnastic exercise where you hang from a bar and dip your body forward (or backward).
 It helps develop arm strength and shoulder strength.
 The starting position is with the back toward the bar.
 Grasp the handles with your arms fully extended.
 Bend your elbows (to about 90°), and lower your body until your arms are nearly straight.
 Pause and straighten your arms, and then complete the dip by raising your body until it touches the bar.

 To do front dips, stand with your back to the bar.
 Grasp the handles with your arms fully extended.
 Bend your elbows (to about 90°), and lower your body until your arms are almost straight.
 Pause and straighten your arms, and then complete the dip by raising your body until it touches the bar.
-To do back dips, stand with your back to the bar.
+To do backdrops, stand with your back to the bar.
 Grasp the handles with your arms fully extended.
 Bend your elbows (to about 90°), and lower your body until your arms are almost straight.
 Pause and straighten your arms, and then complete the dip by raising your body until it touches the bar.

 Because of the tension that pull-ups require, you may find yourself in a position where your muscles are burning, and you feel tired after you are done.
 But if this is new for you, you should slowly progress with this exercise.
 Otherwise, you could damage your upper back.